Expungement & Record Sealing

 • Was the offense one which is not eligible for record sealing / expungement?

-• Did the case result in a conviction, not guilty verdict, dismissal, bail forfeiture, no bill, or pardon?
+• What was the outcome of the case?
+Was it a conviction, bond forfeiture, not guilty verdict, dismissal, bail forfeiture, no bill, or pardon?

-The United States seems to be the land of second chances, and sealing/expunging records can be a great second chance, but record sealing/expungement is not granted automatically.
-You must apply for records to be sealed/expunged, and, even if you are “eligible”, the judge does not have to grant the request for sealing and/or expungement.
+Record sealing/expungement is not granted automatically.
+You must apply for records to be sealed/expunged, and the judge must hold a hearing.
+Even if your case is eligible, the judge does not have to grant the request for sealing and/or expungement.
 Accordingly, you may want representation by an attorney who has experience with record sealing/expungement.

-The Dominy Law Firm has experience representing clients for record sealing and expungement.
+The attorneys at the Dominy Law Firm have experience representing clients for record sealing and expungement.
 Our firm only practices criminal defense, and we regularly represent clients who want to seal/expunge the records for their criminal cases.
-We practice in the following central Ohio counties: Crawford County, Delaware County, Fairfield County, Fayette County, Franklin County, Knox County, Licking County, Logan County, Madison County, Marion County, Morrow County, Pickaway County, Wyandot County.
+Our office is in Columbus, and we practice in courts throughout central Ohio.

 Record Sealing and Expungement for Misdemeanor Convictions